 We have a 52/53 week fiscal year ending on the last Wednesday in June.
-Fiscal years 2011 and 2009, which ended on June 29, 2011 and June 24, 2009, respectively, each contained 52 weeks.
+Fiscal years 2012 and 2011, which ended on June 27, 2012 and June 29, 2011, respectively, each contained 52 weeks.
 Fiscal year 2010 ended on June 30, 2010 and contained 53 weeks.

-At the beginning of fiscal 2011, we began reporting certain labor and related expenses in a separate caption on the consolidated statements of income titled restaurant labor.
-All prior year amounts previously classified in restaurant expenses have been reclassified to conform to the fiscal 2011 presentation.
+We report certain labor and related expenses in a separate caption on the consolidated statements of income titled restaurant labor.
 Restaurant labor includes all compensation-related expenses, including benefits and incentive compensation, for restaurant team members at the general manager level and below.
-Labor-related expenses attributable to supervision above the individual restaurant level continue to be included in restaurant expenses.
-These reclassifications have no effect on our net income or financial position as previously reported.
+Labor-related expenses attributable to multi-restaurant (or above-restaurant) supervision is included in restaurant expenses.